aidansteele/aidansteele.github.io/_posts/2022-07-14-openrolesanywhere-roles-anywhere.md

 categories: blog
 ---

+**Update**: AWS now has an [open source implementation][aws-oss] of a Roles Anywhere `credential_process` provider - and it even supports PKCS#11.
+I'll keep the following project online for historical purposes, but there's not much need for it.

 I just published a proof-of-concept CLI tool named [`openrolesanywhere`][github].
 It lets you assume a role in AWS using IAM Roles Anywhere and a private key stored in your SSH agent - rather than on-disk as required by the official client.